 Creating a work environment free of discrimination and harassment is not an easy job, and it is important that you put in all efforts to eliminate as many gray areas as possible.

-As an employer, you may think of a satisfactory salary and numerous other financial benefits as the ultimate motivational factor to employees.
+As an employer, you may think of a satisfactory salary and numerous other financial benefits as the ultimate motivational factor for employees.
 However, creating a pleasant and affirmative environment should be among your top priorities if you want to bring productive and happy employees to the organization.

 In short, you can prevent discrimination by: